 - Applicants should be able to demonstrate they have the set of skills and experience necessary to setup and operate the respective business they plan to invest in (whether a new business or existing);

 - Applicants are required to own a minimum of one third (33.33%) of the equity of the business.

 - Applicants should have active participation in the daily management and direction of the business.

-- Applicants are required to sign a performance agreement with the Province of BC and fulfil the conditions of the agreement in order to be nominated for permanent residence.
+- Applicants are required to sign a performance agreement with the Province of BC and fulfill the conditions of the agreement in order to be nominated for permanent residence.